UNIFORM

 tribunal that issued the controlling order under Subsection (1), (2), or (3) has continuing jurisdiction to the

-tribunal of this state that determines by order which is the controlling order
+of this state that determines by order which is the controlling order under

 under Subsection (2)(c), shall state in that order:

-(a) the basis upon which the tribunal made its determination;
+(a) the basis upon which the tribunal made the tribunal’s determination;

 (b) the amount of prospective support, if any; and